7ombie/jsii/docs/untitled.md

     yield x                // formal statement
     x = yield x            // expression

-This observation is unimportant, except in regard to the way JSII sugars blocks and predicates.
+This observation is unimportant, except in regard to the way JS2 sugars blocks and predicates.

 ### Blocks & Predicates

-JSII implements something similar to Eich's *paren-free mode*.
+JS2 implements something similar to Eich's *paren-free mode*.
 Our version still drops the parens from around predicates, but does not require braces around every block.

 Parens around predicates are always optional, so this kind of thing is all good: